britram/rains-prototype/draft-trammell-rains-protocol.md

   zone; see {{signatures-in-assertions}}.

-For efficiency's sake, information elements within a zone common to all assertions, shards and pshards (zone, context, signature) within the zone may be omitted from the assertions, shards and pshards themselves.
+For efficiency's sake, information elements within a zone common to all assertions, shards, and pshards (zone, context) within the zone must be omitted from the assertions, shards, and pshards themselves.
+Signatures on contained assertions, shards, and pshards may be omitted.

-A pshard can only be used as a negative answer.
-A shard should only be used as a proof of nonexistence in a query response.
-A zone can be used for both positive and negative answers as the contained information conceptually belongs together.

-### Semantic of nonexistence proofs

-Shards, pshards and zones can all be used to prove nonexistence during their validity.
-But to allow change to happen frequently and to have a dynamic system, an assertion might be created, altered, expired or revoked during the validity period of a shard, pshard or zone, leading to an inconsistency.
-Thus, a section proving nonexistence only captures the state at the point in time when it was signed.
-To make sure that the content of a shard, pshard or zone is still accurate, a nonexistence update query
-{{nonexistence-update-query}} must be sent to the server having authority over that name.

 ### Zone-Reflexive Assertions